jruizcabrejos/jruizcabrejos/content/post/if-it-is-art-it-is-legal-20241215/index.md

 date: "2024-12-15"
 image:
   caption: 'Grafiti Los conejos traviesos (Coords: 41.358247, 2.069731): [**Taken from Niantic Lab games**](https://www.google.com/maps/@41.358247,2.069731,21z)'
 summary: 'Street art from a game rated E for everyone.
-Data scrapping with RSelenium, data gaps, art preseveration.'
+Data scrapping with RSelenium, data gaps and art preseveration.'
 tags:
 - Me
-- Viz
+- Data
 title: "If it is art, it is fair use"
 ---